groman00/romanwebnet-gatsby/src/pages/recipes/power-hour-cocktail.md

 ## Ingredients
 * 1 Glass of Ice
-* 1.5oz shot Vodka or Gin
+* 1.5 oz or 44ml Vodka or Gin
 * Splash of Lime Juice (or Cranberry)
 * 1 Can of Hard Seltzer (any flavour)